Thanus-Kumaar/DSA-Notebook/07-backtracking/pattern.md

 * **Generating Combinations:** Selecting `k` items from `n` where order doesn't matter.
 The key is to pass a `start_index` to the recursive call to ensure elements are picked in increasing order, avoiding duplicates.
 * **Generating Permutations:** Arranging `n` items in all possible sequences.
 Requires tracking which items have already been "used" in the current permutation (e.g., with a boolean `visited` array or a hash set).
 * **Generating Subsets:** Finding all possible subsets (including the empty set) of a given set.
 Similar to combinations, but the target size `k` is not fixed.
-* **Combination Sum / Subsets Sum:** Finding all combinations of numbers from a given set that sum up to a target value.
+* **Combination Sum / Subsets Sum:** Finding combinations of numbers from a given set that sum up to a target value.
 May involve allowing element reuse or handling duplicates in the input set.
 * **Grid/Board Problems (N-Queens, Sudoku Solver, Word Search):** Exploring paths or placements on a grid, often involving `isValid` checks at each step and backtracking when a constraint is violated.
 * **Parentheses Generation:** Generating all valid combinations of parentheses.